metadata101/iso19139.ca.HNAP/README.md

 ## Document Conversion Notes

+Translation makes use of document conversion between markdown and html.
+As a result some markdown extensions cannot be used:

+* simple_tables cannot be used by github-flavored-markdown, use pipe_tables instead

-Pandoc used for initial conversion to Markdown:
+Pandoc used for initial conversion from rich-structured-text to markdown:
 ```
 cp -r src/sphinx docs
 cd docs